VSD-Devs/Devora/content/blog/the-ultimate-guide-to-ecommerce-website-best-practices-in-2025.md

 - Volume pricing and bulk discounts
 - Account management and support

-## How Devora Builds Winning E-commerce Sites
+## How Devora Builds Winning E-Commerce Sites

 At Devora, we approach e-commerce development as a complete customer journey optimisation.
 Our process includes:

-- **Market Research and Competitive Analysis**: Deep understanding of your industry and customers
+- **Market Research and Competitive Analysis** – Deep understanding of your industry and customers
-- **Conversion-Focused Design**: Psychology-driven layouts that guide users to purchase
+- **Conversion-Focused Design** – Psychology-driven layouts that guide users to purchase
-- **Technical Excellence**: Lightning-fast, scalable platforms built for growth
+- **Technical Excellence** – Lightning-fast, scalable platforms built for growth
-- **Personalisation Integration**: AI-powered experiences that increase average order value
+- **Personalisation Integration** – AI-powered experiences that increase average order value
-- **Ongoing Optimisation**: Continuous A/B testing and performance monitoring
+- **Ongoing Optimisation** – Continuous A/B testing and performance monitoring
-- **Multi-Channel Integration**: Seamless connections between online and offline sales
+- **Multi-Channel Integration** – Seamless connections between online and offline sales

 ## Conclusion